zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/input-output-ignore.md

 LastMod: 2025-08-13
 ---

-# Input / Output / Ignore
+# Input, Output & Ignore Column Options in EF Extensions

 In this article, we will discover how to choose which properties are used when inserting, updating, or deleting data through **Entity Framework Extensions**.